9. Type Casting

 as<toType>(value)

-Conversions from one type to another is not always legal.
-For instance converting from an integer matrix to an integer has no reasonable conversion.
+Conversion from one type to another is not always legal.
+For instance converting from an integer array to an integer has no reasonable conversion.

 9.1.
 Scalar to Scalar